Telecom Italia to sell Argentina unit, towers in new strategy

 ($1 = 0.7472 euros)

-(Reporting by Danilo Masoni and Leila Abboud; Editing by Lisa Jucca and Peter Graff)
+(Reporting by Danilo Masoni and Leila Abboud; Editing by Lisa Jucca, Peter Graff and Stephen Coates)